Last Updated on March 30, 2021

-- Aggravate alcohol cravings – While antidepressants may help some heavy drinkers reduce their alcohol consumption, other evidence suggests that SSRIs can actually aggravate alcohol cravings in certain people who combine both drugs, leading those people to drink more.
+- Aggravate alcohol cravings – While antidepressants may help some heavy drinkers reduce their alcohol consumption, other evidence suggests that SSRIs can actually aggravate alcohol cravings5 in certain people who combine both drugs, leading those people to drink more.
 If you’re at risk for Alcohol Use Disorder (AUD), an SSRI could push you over the line from controlled drinking to alcohol abuse.

 You May Need Antidepressants, But You Don’t Need Alcohol

-There’s no denying that alcohol abuse and depression are strongly linked—in fact, struggling with one can double your chances of developing the other.
+There’s no denying that alcohol abuse and depression are strongly linked—in fact, struggling with one can double your chances6 of developing the other.
 Antidepressants can play a critical role in steadying your mood and helping you live a normal life.
 However, alcohol is not an effective form of self-medication.
 SSRIs may help you break the cycle of depression and anxiety, whereas alcohol use is more likely to keep you in that cycle.
 You’re probably better off without alcohol as an essential part of your everyday life.

 If you’re taking SSRIs, or about to begin, now is the perfect time to reign in your drinking.
 Ria Health can help you reduce your drinking to an amount that will give you the full benefit from your prescription medication.
 Our telemedicine-based approach helps you regain control over your drinking habits and establish new behavior patterns.
 That way, you can get on with the important business of feeling good again!

 Schedule a call with a member of our team to learn more.